vishvAsa/kalpAntaram/kANe/v5p2/06_tAntrik_Doctrines_and_dharmashAstra/27_nyAsas_mudrAs_etc.md

 notes, analysis &c.
 The Serpent Power by A. Avalon (1914), containing transla.

-tion of Şat-cakranirūpapa and Padukāpañcaka (5th ed. of
+tion of Ṣat-cakranirūpapa and Padukāpañcaka (5th ed. of

 1953, by Ganesh & Co., Madras ).
 Principles of Tantra' parts 1 and 2, ed. by A. Avalon (1914,